-By Madeline Klein on October 19, 2018 in life hacks
+By Madeline Klein on December 13, 2021 in Life Hacks

-Winter is coming.
-And guess what, it’s not only in Game of Thrones that you have to worry about it.
+Winter is on the horizon.
 As the weather cools and the winter storms start rolling in, the roads can get treacherous depending on where you live.
-Car maintenance year-round is important, but a little pre-winter preparation can help keep you and your family safe on your travels during the colder weather months specifically.
+Car maintenance year-round is important, but a little pre-winter preparation can help keep you and your family safe on your travels during the colder weather months.

 1. Fill up your antifreeze